Notify me of new HIR pieces! |

 weakly dependent on the degree of smoothing.
 They do not take into account

-is treated separately in the discussion of the data.
-T. Blunier, et al., Geophys.
+the uncertainty in T. Blunier, et al., Geophys.
 Res.
 Lett.

 24, 2683 (1997) [CrossRef] [Web of Science].
 D. G. Martinson, et al., Quat.